 What if I start or enrol late on my course?

-All students should attend their Induction Week, whether already at the College, in quarantine, or virtually from another country.
+All students should attend their Induction Week, whether already at the College or in quarantine.

 What happens during Induction Week?